Use code ESIMDB15 for 15% discount. Limited time only.

 I bought eSIM plan for 300gb and after using 70gb the just cut off my eSIM and the support wasn’t helping , trash company don’t use it , they have worst support who just don’t reply and end the conversation with no response and reason , they always say that they will contact you via email and disappear

-More than 100 travel eSIM brands (providers) and more than 5 500 prepaid data plans are available for use in Sweden.
-The selection offers a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+There are over 100 eSIM brands available for use in Sweden, offering more than 5,600 prepaid data plans.
+With such a broad selection, there is a wide variety of options, making it easy for travelers to find a plan that fits their needs.

 Sweden's mobile network infrastructure is supported by several major Mobile Network Operators (MNOs):